Chao-Xi/jxazurebook/docs/az104/10webapp.md

     - Familiarity with configuring application logging, implementing log retention policies, and using Azure Monitor to create custom alerts and dashboards for web application monitoring.

 18. Disaster Recovery and High Availability:
-    - Knowledge of configuring High Availability and Disaster Recovery (HADR) options for web applications, including regional failover and backup/restore strategies.
+    - Knowledge of configuring **High Availability and Disaster Recovery (HADR) options for web applications, including regional failover and backup/restore strategies.**

-## Describing Containers in Azure
+## 4 Describing Containers in Azure

 ### What Are Containers?